Snow Bear

-Snow Bear is a 2025 American animated short film written and directed by Aaron Blaise.
-The 11-minute animated film following the life of a lonely polar bear was selected in various international film festivals, including the Annecy Film Festival, the Tribeca Film Festival and Animafest Zagreb.
+Snow Bear is a 2025 American animated short film written and directed by Aaron Blaise (known for the 2003 Academy Award-nominated feature Brother Bear).
+The 11-minute wordless animated film following the life of a lonely polar bear was selected in various international film festivals, including the Annecy Film Festival, the Tribeca Film Festival and Animafest Zagreb.
 The film was entirely animated by Aaron Blaise himself over the span of three years.

+Snow Bear is currently available to watch on Blaise's YouTube channel.

+It was shortlisted for the 98th Academy Awards in the category of Best Animated Short Film.

 Plot

-The film follows a lonely polar bear, living on the unforgivable ice floe.
-Unable to make friends, he decides to create his own, and spends time with it.
+A lonely male polar bear named Glen lives on an unforgivable ice floe in the Arctic.
+After failing to befriend an arctic fox, an orca and some Canada geese, he decides to create his own out of snow.
+He spends his days with it watching the aurora borealis, playing hide-and-seek, eating seals, sliding down snowbanks and even imitating nearby walruses together.

+One morning, the snow-made bear starts melting.
+Glen tries to save it, but is unable to.
+Eventually, after mourning the loss of his "friend", he discovers an Arctic island with green grass.
+While exploring, Glen discovers another snow-made bear made by a female polar bear named Luma.
+The two become mates and make another snow bear to be friends with Luma’s snow bear.

 Accolades

 Since its release, the film has been selected in various festivals around the world: